Kāpiti Coast district councillor David Scott fined $1500 for indecent assault

 He said that elected officials could not be immune from the consequences of offending while in office.

+He will still lose his role as a district councillor, while the appeal is underway.

-Following the court decision, Scott said he would refuse to stand down from his position as Kāpiti Coast district councillor, despite being found guilty of the offence against a female council staff member.
+After the jury verdict in May Scott said he would refuse to stand down from his position as Kāpiti Coast district councillor.

 The 71-year-old said he had received more than 100 messages of support from ratepayers wanting him to remain at his post.